freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-002.md

 # --description--

-Add opening and closing `html` tags below the `doctype` so you have a place to start putting some code.
+Add opening and closing `html` tags below the `DOCTYPE` so you have a place to start putting some code.

 # --hints--